How to Cut a Spaghetti Squash

 STEP 6: Loosen Your Squash Noodles

-After squash is done, flip your squash over and by using a fork to scrape out the long squash strands that easily pull away.
+After the squash is done, flip your squash over and use a fork to scrape out the long squash strands that easily pull away.
 You will get nice long strands.

 Frequently Asked Questions